 - It is the University's policy to maintain access to local, national and international sources of information, and to provide an atmosphere that encourages access to knowledge and sharing of information.
 The University also strives to create an intellectual environment in which students, staff, and faculty feel free to create individual intellectual works as well as to collaborate with other students, staff and faculty without fear that the products of their intellectual efforts will be violated, misrepresented, tampered with, destroyed, stolen or prematurely exposed.
 Nothing in this policy guarantees that violations of this policy will not occur or imposes liability on the University for any damages resulting from such a violation.

-- The personal use of University resources is covered in the University's Conflicts of Interest policy, Policy 1-006 and in Policy 6-316; and Policy 5-207.
+- The personal use of University resources is covered in the University's Conflicts of Interest policy, Policy 1-006 in Policy 6-316 and Policy 5-207 and Rule 4-004A.

 - The University retains the right to allocate its information resources and to control access to its electronic communications systems.

 - Electronic communications systems have inherent limitations.
 No computer security system can absolutely prevent a determined person from accessing stored information that he/she is not authorized to access.
 Moreover, electronic documents may be disclosed pursuant to public records law or in the discovery process.